garychou/presentfuture/content/05-contact.md

 # Get in Touch

-If you're exploring how to evolve your funding practice, we’d love to hear from you.
+If you’re navigating this present/future moment and want a trusted partner to help shape your next move—we’d love to work with you.